Hora in Scrabble and Meaning

 Etymology 1

 From Hebrew הוֹרָה (hóra), Yiddish האָרע (hore), and Romanian horă, from Turkish hora, probably from Greek χορός (chorós, dance).
-Doublet of choir and chorus.
+Doublet of choir, chorus, and quire.

 Noun